atk03/CSDissertation/README.md

-# Una-soluzione-per-l-estrazionedi-metadati-per-il-licensing-da-Microsoft-Dynamics-CRM
+# CSDissertation
-My dissertation for Bachelor's degree in Computer Science at the University of Padua
+My dissertation for Bachelor's degree in Computer Science at the University of Padua.